mcsdevrbx/roda-docs/docs/pages/import.md

             ```
         Alongside a warning indicating that no data can be imported, you’ll see this message printed in the Studio Output: 'This can be used as a script runner...'

         No data would be imported into the selected target data file, so it remains unchanged.
 However, because ```require()``` is called on the ModuleScript you’re importing, its code will execute.
-This allowes you to run custom scripts or functions in Studio. :bootstrap-exclamation-triangle-fill:{ .exclamation-triangle } That said, be careful not to select a file that could potentially harm your code or project when executed with require().
+This allows you to run custom scripts or functions in Studio. :bootstrap-exclamation-triangle-fill:{ .exclamation-triangle } That said, be careful not to select a file that could potentially harm your code or project when executed with require().